Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

   [comment]: <> (in the system: City)

 - [Search bar]
-  Click on the search bar to enter the search text (letters or numbers).
+  Click the search bar to enter the search text (letters or numbers).

 - ![Delete](../../Assets/Icons/Cross02.png "[Delete]") (Delete)
   Click this button to delete the search text and to clear the search results.